Galega: Planting, Cultivation, and Care

 Contents

-• Galega is a vigorous perennial with a charming wildflower habit!
+• Galega is a vigorous perennial with the charm of a wildflower!

-• This easy-going perennial grows quickly, is hardy and disease-resistant
+• This easy-going perennial grows quickly, is hardy, and resistant to diseases.

-• It’s perfect for cottage-style or naturalistic gardens
+• It is perfect for cottage-style or naturalistic gardens.

 Difficulty

-Goat’s Rue is a tall, very vigorous perennial, with all the charm of wild plants!
-It produces in spring or summer clusters of pea-like flowers, in blue, mauve or white, depending on the variety.
-Its beautiful foliage is also appreciated, finely divided into leaflets, in soft green or bluish hues.
-Goat’s Rue grows between 80 cm and 1.50 m tall and has flexible stems with a spreading habit that may sometimes sprawl.
+Goat’s Rue is a very vigorous, tall perennial, with all the charm of wild plants!
+It produces in spring or summer clusters of pea-like flowers, in blue, mauve, or white, depending on the variety.
+Its superb foliage, finely divided into leaflets of tender green or bluish hues, is also highly appreciated.
+Goat’s Rue grows between 80 cm and 1.50 m tall, with flexible stems that sometimes tend to spread.

-Goat’s Rue thrives in full sun (or partial shade in southern France) and grows in any ordinary soil, though it prefers fresh, rich, humus-bearing soils.
-A trouble-free, robust and hardy perennial, Goat’s Rue requires little maintenance… except for controlling its growth to prevent it from invading neighbouring plants and spreading too vigorously in the garden.
-It’s best to cut the plant back just after flowering.
+Goat’s Rue thrives in sunny spots (or partial shade in southern France) and grows in any ordinary soil, though it prefers fresh, rich, and humus-bearing soils.
+A hardy, robust, and low-maintenance perennial, Goat’s Rue requires little care… except for controlling its growth to prevent it from overwhelming neighbouring plants or spreading too vigorously in the garden.
+Therefore, it’s best to cut the plant back just after flowering.

-With its wildflower appearance, it’s an ideal plant for naturalistic gardens!
-It pairs beautifully with knautias, scabious, burnets, penstemons, cornflowers, poppies and ornamental grasses.
-Its delicate flowers will also blend into romantic gardens, cottage gardens and colourful mixed borders.
+With its wildflower-like appearance, it’s an ideal plant for naturalistic gardens!
+It pairs beautifully with knautias, scabious, burnets, penstemons, cornflowers, poppies, and ornamental grasses.
+Its delicate flowers also fit perfectly into romantic gardens, cottage gardens, and colourful mixed borders.

 Discover all our tips for successfully growing Goat’s Rue in this guide!